BVA64/sqrl-net/README.md

 ### Features for the Future

-* Built in Windows protocol handler.
 * More strict checks on the server side.
 * Identity management (multiple identities).
+* Generate QR codes locally.